-Never has there been a more reviled cartoon adaptation than the live-action version of Avatar: the Last Airbender.
+Never has there been a more reviled cartoon adaptation than the live-action version of Avatar: The Last Airbender.
 The film takes a great Nickeloden cartoon, drags it through the mud, then stomps on Aang's head for good measure.
 There are many, many reasons the movie is bad, but the focus here is on how specific elements of the Avatar show were mishandled in the movie.

 This list isn't about that, though.
-This is about all the other things that annoyed Avatar fans throughout the film.
+This is about all the other things that annoyed Avatar fans.
 So check out this list to relive the worst things about The Last Airbender movie, and learn what exactly M. Night Shyamalan and his team of filmmakers got wrong about the classic cartoon.
 Short Answer?
 Everything.

-It's clear that the point of this movie is to show that the world has lost all hope and only the Avatar can restore it.
+The clear point of this movie is to show that the world has lost all hope and only the Avatar can restore it.
 There's nothing wrong with that, except for some truly boneheaded story choices.
 Like when Team Avatar stumbles across an earthbending prison right in the heart of earth kingdom village.
 That's right, earthbenders are being held captive, while surrounded by the one thing that makes them all-powerful.
 For some reason, it takes one small kid standing up and saying, "Hey, guys, maybe you should stand up for yourselves," for them to do anything.

-Earthbenders Apparently Don't Know How to Earthbend
+3. Earthbenders Apparently Don't Know How To EarthbendPhoto: Paramount Pictures

 Six guys.
 That's how many earthbenders it takes to slowly raise a small rock and move it a few feet forward.
 Three guys could have done more damage picking it up by hand and bashing a Fire Nation soldier in the face.
 In the cartoon, fans are blessed with awesome earthbenders like Bumi and Toph.